-1. Connect the VGA cable from the monitor or projector to the VGA port on the computer as shown.
+1. Connect one end of the USB Type-C cable to the USB Type-C Thunderbolt port on the computer.

-- 2. Press fn+f4 to alternate the screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- 2. Connect the other end of the cable to the external Thunderbolt device. - 3.
+Press f4 to alternate the computer screen image between 4 display states. - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press fn+f4, the display state changes.
+Each time you press f4 the display state changes.

 NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device, as follows.
-Type control panel in the taskbar search box, select Control Panel, select Appearance and Personalization.
-Under Display, select Adjust resolution.
+Select the Start button, select Settings, and then select System.
+Under Display, select the appropriate resolution, and then select Keep changes.